LoRA – low rank adaptation of large language models

 You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

-Now if we want to return the probability of all classes, we simply use the classifier we just instantiated, with the parameter top_k=None.
+If we want to get the probability of all classes, we simply use the classifier we just instantiated, with the parameter top_k=None

 labels = classifier("I love this product", top_k=None)